BAAI-Agents/Cradle/README.md

 Always, **always**, **ALLWAYS** get the latest /main branch.

 Any file with text content in the project in the resources directory (./res) should be in UTF-8 encoding.
-Use the uac.utils to open/save files.
+Use the cradle.utils to open/save files.

 ## Infra code